Manage SQL development policies

 - In the Edit Envir.
 Config window that pops up, select the SQL Dev Policy you need, and click OK.

-After the SQL development policy is associated with a data source, the data source will follow the new policy and will no longer follow the policy in the corresponding environment.
-Other data sources in the environment are not affected.
+After you associate a SQL development policy with a data source, that data source uses the selected policy instead of the policy inherited from its environment.
+Other data sources in the same environment are not affected.

 In the left navigation bar, click DevOps > Policy & Process.